Pulgasari/cosmonaut/packages/lsd/spec.md

 ### `META TABLE`

-Defines operator groups and their priority (precedence) for the integrated Pratt parser:
+**Example:** Defines operator groups and their priority (precedence) for the integrated Pratt parser:

 ```md
 META TABLE :: operators == (